-Santa Fe Island (officially Isla Santa Fe, aka Barrington Island) is a small isle with total area of 24 km2 (9,3 ml2).
-It is located in the centre of the Galapagos Islands archipelago, and southeast of Santa Cruz Island.
+Santa Fe Island (officially Isla Santa Fe, aka Barrington Island) is a small isle with total area approx 24 km2 (9 ml2).
+It is located in central Galapagos Islands archipelago, and southeast of Santa Cruz Island.

-- The island's fauna is represented by 1 endemic species (Barrington land iguana) and 1 endemic subspecies (Santa Fe rice rat).
+- Island's fauna is represented by 1 endemic species (Barrington land iguana) and 1 endemic subspecies (Santa Fe rice rat).

-- At the beaches of Barrington Bay (landing point) can be seen large numbers of sea lions.
+- At the beaches of Barrington Bay (cruise ship tourists landing point) can be seen large numbers of sea lions.

-- The island has two walking trails leading from the Barrington Bay beach.
+- The island has two walking trails, both leading from Barrington Bay beach.

 Santa Fe Island cruise terminal